kotlitecture/kotli-engine/engine/src/main/resources/kotli/engine/model/feature_type_documentation_description.md

-This feature set is dedicated to comprehensive layer documentation, encompassing various aspects such as code comments, API documentation, and overall project documentation.
-It ensures that developers and other stakeholders have clear, accessible, and up-to-date information about the layer's structure, functionality, and usage.
+Empower your team with comprehensive layer documentation.
+Covering code comments, API details, and project insights, these features provide clear, accessible, and up-to-date information for seamless collaboration and understanding.